Front Yard Landscape Design Elements.

 Garden Landscaping Tips:

-Even though this was a large landscaping project, the client had a limited budget.
+Even though this was a large landscaping project, the client, like most of us, had a limited budget.
 Concrete pavers were the cheapest option for the driveway, the concrete plinth under the fence was cheaper than using concrete sleepers as the retaining wall, post and rail fencing is the cheapest fencing option and instant lawn was a cheaper alternative to laying artificial grass, although not when you add the cost of having automatic pop up sprinklers installed, however the client preferred having natural turf laid.

 Landscaping Adelaide residential gardens on a budget is a specialty of Visual Landscape Gardening, the local landscapers Adelaide home owners use for professional landscape design.